 Wines that are made from old vines (vines that are 35 years and older) are a tribute to the grower’s love of the land.
-They exist because of the people who touched and tended them over many years.
+They exist because of the people who touched and tended to them over many years.
 They reflect the terroir, landscape, and people who lovingly tend these vineyards...

 In South Africa, vines older than 35 years are considered plenty old because of this particular wine country’s own, unique history: 40 to 60 years ago South Africa’s wine industry was dominated by fortified wine production—similar to Lodi, in some respect—and therefore older vines were routinely uprooted in favor of grapes that were commercially and economically appropriate under those circumstances.
-It reached the point where, during the past twenty years when South Africa began going through its present day fine wine renaissance, any vineyard over 30 years old was practically a miracle.
+It reached the point where, during the past twenty years when South Africa began going through its present-day fine wine renaissance, any vineyard over 30 years old was practically a miracle.

 Napa Valley, as a matter of fact, is not unlike South Africa in that any vineyard over 30 or 40 years old is also a miracle.
-The present day dominance of grapes such as Cabernet Sauvignon, Merlot and Chardonnay in Napa Valley is such that the average age of a grapevine in this region is well less than 20 years old.
-Old vines exist in Napa Valley, but they are now a rarity, largely because the sheer cost of cultivating vineyards in this high prestige region demands higher vigor young vines that can, ideally, produce $100 or $200 bottlings.
+The present-day dominance of grapes such as Cabernet Sauvignon, Merlot, and Chardonnay in Napa Valley is such that the average age of a grapevine in this region is well less than 20 years old.
+Old vines exist in Napa Valley, but they are now a rarity, largely because the sheer cost of cultivating vineyards in this high-prestige region demands higher vigor young vines that can, ideally, produce $100 or $200 bottlings.

 In France, the term used for "old vine" on wine labels is vieilles vignes.
-As in the U.S., where “old vine” is also commonly seen on wine labels, vieilles vignes is not bound by official rules or regulations pertaining to actual vine age.
+As in the U.S., where “old vine” is also commonly seen on wine labels, vieilles vignes are not bound by official rules or regulations pertaining to the actual vine age.
 The same for terms such as "reserve," which in France and the U.S. can mean practically anything a commercial wine producer wants it to mean.
 You can take your cheapest, lowest quality wine and call it a “reserve,” and in fact, that’s what many American and French producers have done and continue to do.
 It’s called freedom.
 Or liberté.

 Here in California, there is now an independent non-profit, 501(c)(3) group called Historic Vineyard Society, which registers vineyards that have been ascertained to consist of vines over 50 years old.
 The threshold of this vine age is at least 1/3 of a given vineyard.
 Why just 33 percent?
 Because dead vines in typical old vine blocks in California are continuously replaced with new vines, which of course is what keeps these vineyards commercially viable during their lifespan.
 A vineyard’s biggest barrier to growing old is not plant health—it’s economic usefulness, and dead spots in vineyards are not useful.